 I am as guilty as anyone of these fear-based responses.
 But in the search for a simpler life, I think we should begin to ask, “Why not?”

 Why not try?Why not see how this goes?
 Why not experiment?

 1. a test, trial, or tentative procedure; an act for the purpose of discovering something unknown or testing a principle.

 a chemical experiment; a teaching experiment; an experiment in living.

-The key is that we need to be willing to try new things.
+But the key is to actually try something new.
 Because if nothing changes, then… nothing changes.
-We will still feel trapped, weighed down and stressed.
 Simplifying may not be the answer, but we won’t know until we try.

 Start With a No-Lose Experiment